tfmortie/pomodoro-timer/README.md

 ### Using the timer

+1. Enter a task name, click `+` to register it, and the label appears below the `START` button.
-1. Click `START` to begin the 25-minute focus block.
+2. Click `START` to begin the 25-minute focus, short break or long break block.
-2. The button toggles to `PAUSE`; click it again to pause/resume.
+3. The button toggles to `PAUSE`; click it again to pause/resume.
-3. Enter a task name, click `+` to register it, and the label appears below the button.
 4. Use the 📈 button to view the log table in a modal.
-5. When the timer reaches `00:00`, the window resets to `25:00`, and a native alert appears (even if minimized), plus a notification.
-6. Start again whenever you’re ready.

 ## Logging